28 Maidstone Park Road, East Hampton, NY 11937

 Monday-Friday 7:30 a.m.-5 p.m., Saturday, 9 a.m.-4 p.m., Sunday 10 a.m.-3 p.m.

 The goal of the Logie sisters, who opened this small place where one sister bakes and the other prepares takeout foods, is to make sure that healthy foods are tasty.
 Mexican, Greek, or Thai flavors infuse the wraps, and salads are made with edamame or quinoa.
 Kids might order AB and B, a takeoff on peanut butter and jelly, with almond butter and banana.
 Gluten-free and vegan items are available.

 199 Pantigo Road, East Hampton, NY 11937

-Lunch and dinner seven days starting at 11 a.m.
+Lunch and dinner seven days 11 a.m.–9 p.m.
 Catering, take-out, and some outdoor seating.

-Arthur Wolf, the former chef at Turtle Crossing, and his "wolf pack" have now moved two doors down, to 199 Pantigo Road, next to Luigi's.
-Favorite barbecue and new additions are available, like salads, wraps, quesadillas, and homemade desserts, plus a full ice cream bar.
+Arthur Wolf, the former chef at Turtle Crossing, runs Smokin' Wolf at 199 Pantigo Road, next to Luigi's.
+Barbecue plus seafood, salads, wraps, quesadillas, daily specials and homemade desserts, plus an ice cream bar.
 Indoor and outdoor seating.